sueszli/dateWatch/README.md

 # DateWatch
 Make speed dating paperless!

-(Alternatively You can also check out the figma prototype file in this repository or just click on [this link](https://www.figma.com/file/VfUssciRWQJCU6zIxfyD3h/DateWatch-(Read-Only)) to get a general overview of this apps functionality)
+Check out the figma prototype file in this repository or [take a look at the mockups here](https://www.figma.com/file/VfUssciRWQJCU6zIxfyD3h/DateWatch-(Read-Only)) to get a general overview of this apps functionality.

 * Organizers and participants of speed dating events can register themselves and log in.
 * Organizers can plan ahead and register the events they want to hold and get a link and short code that they can share their events with.